 The Houston Police Department recently posted a YouTube video that shows two suspects within 12 minutes shutting off the alarm of a Jeep Wrangler Unlimited and successfully reversing the vehicle out of the driveway via a laptop.

 Features consumers generally consider to be harmless like Bluetooth radio, wireless internet, and even a cell phone connected by a USB cable can allow hackers to gain access to a car’s internal computer system.

 Aldridge has the knowledge and support your business needs to embrace the latest technology developments while keeping your IT network safe from cybercriminals.
-Contact a firm representative today to learn more about how Aldridge can help keep your business ahead of the curve and out of the reach of hackers.
+Consider outsourcing your IT and keep your business ahead of the curve and out of the reach of hackers.